Holidays without Technology

-A new ad for Durex which I came across on YouTube is about a #social experiment they made with a number of couples.
+A new ad which I came across on YouTube is about a #social experiment with a number of couples.
 Imagine this: a paradisiacal beach and pool #destination, sensational weather but no #technological device whatsoever to record it or #communicate with the outside world.
 Half the #couples had to undergo this 'difficult' #experiment without their #devices; the other half had the devices they would usually carry on a holiday trip.

 The ad is just a couple of minutes long but everyone can see that at first the couples who managed to keep their technological devices felt very lucky, as they could enjoy the company of their partners, and all the communications via social #media.
 The couples that had to go through the days without the devices felt like they would struggle.
 Today's high dependency on these devices that keeps us connected is already compared with bad habits like smoking, and there is actually a name given to the fear of losing a smartphone - Nomophobia.